kedro-org/kedro/docs/source/data/data_catalog.md

 io.load("car_cache")
 ```

-#### Saving data to a SQL database for querying
+#### Save data to a SQL database for querying

-At this point we may want to put the data in a SQLite database to run queries on it.
+We might now want to put the data in a SQLite database to run queries on it.
 Let's use that to rank scooters by their mpg.

 ```python
 import os